XinyuanWangCS/AgentNetTool-Website/docs/en/quickstart/mac_quick_start.md

 ## Installation Overview

-To use our AgentNet annotation tool, you have to install and setup the following **3** tools:
+To use our AgentNet annotation tool, you have to install and setup the following **2** tools:

 1. **OBS** is used for recording your desktop screen.
-2. **Browser Extension** is used for obtaining the webpage html data.
+2. **AgentNet Tool** is a our annotation app that uses OBS to record your desktop and browser extension to get the webpage html data.
+You can find the download link [here](https://drive.google.com/drive/folders/1fplOrubnxyPh2y71HXrT8940carHSjsq), or you can start the tool from our code repository by running `npm start`.

-3. **AgentNet** is a our annotation app that uses OBS to record your desktop and browser extension to get the webpage html data.
+We also provide an optional browser extension to help you annotate the webpage html data.

 ## Step 1: OBS Setup